SymfonyCasts/symfony7/sfcasts/form-type.md

 property on the entity.
 We don't really want users editing timestamps though (unless we're looking for time travel paradoxes), so let's get rid of those fields.
 Below, in the `configureOptions()`, you'll spot the `data_class` option set to the `StarshipPart::class`.
-Exactly this tells Symfony to create or update a `StarshipPart` object whenever this form is submitted.
+That binds this form to that entity.
 Quite handy!

 ## Creating the Form Object with `createForm()`